 Property issues in Thailand are very common.
 With the growth in the property market.
 The Thai government over the last 5 years have stepped on cracking down.
 This on what they view as abuse of the property laws and also tax laws.
 The following are good examples on what they are cracking down on at present.
 Note that you should always take proper legal advice from an attorney in Thailand so as not to run afoul of the law.

 Property development was never really big on the Islands in Thailand.
 These developments only really came to life over the past 10 years.
 A good example was the case of Phuket and Samui.
-The first property develops had been small houses for those who were retiring in Thailand and wished to buy a home.
-As the tourist boom came so did the demand for property and with it the sky rocking prices for land and property on these islands.
+The first property developments had been small houses.
+Mainly for those who were retiring in Thailand and wished to buy a home.
+As the tourist boom came so did the demand for property.
+With it the sky rocking prices for land and property on these islands.

 More tax evasion which has been cracked down on was buying the property from “Company A “then transferring the property to its subsidiary “Company B” hence avoiding paying taxes.
 The Thai Tax Department has come down hard on those schemes as well.

 The next problem had been the developers who refused to register the property development.
 Normally when there are 10 or more plots of land they need to apply for permission as a developer as there are rules to follow with property development in Thailand.

 These rules are to ensure that all the licences for the project have been secured and that the government can monitor the development.
 What they do is make the property parcels smaller so you have 10 plots on the right side of the road and 10 plots on the left side of the road.
 One developer but 2 projects too small for development registration.
 This is where the problems occur later as the bulk services such as water and drainage has not been properly calculated.
 This is another reason why due diligence reports are important.

 The degrading of infrastructure and potable water become major issues as greed and short cuts has the government running around trying to bring order to the property market.
 Always take legal advice before buying any property in Thailand be this is Samui, Bangkok or Phuket.